Achilles Tendinitis Specialist

 Rest and Ice

 • We apply ice to the affected to reduce pain and swelling.
-We use ice packs wrapped in a cloth and apply it to your tendon for 15-20 minutes several times a day.
+We use ice packs wrapped in cloth and apply it to your tendon for 15-20 minutes several times a day.

 Physical Therapy